 Golden wreaths assumed to be crowns of King Philip II of Macedonia are the best known and admired findings of the excavations at Vergina.
 The Dardanos Tumulus shows that their use was not limited to Macedonia and to kings.
 They were light to wear and probably a symbol of wisdom/glory (including that earned by the winners of athletic games) rather than might/sovereignty.

-Amphorae designed for marine transport found in shipwrecks along the coast of Troas
+Amphorae found in shipwrecks along the coast of Troas

 Every year in summer millions of snorkelers plunge into the hot waters of the Mediterranean Sea with the secret hope of noticing the arm of an ancient bronze statue emerging from the sand.
 This happened to a Roman holidaymaker in 1972 at the beach of Riace, in Calabria.
 Such important archaeological findings do not occur very often, but a number of shipwrecks have been found along the coast of Troas.
 The amphorae they contained provided interesting information about the commodities ships carried through the Dardanelles.

 Amazonomachies were often depicted on the front of sarcophagi boxes; according to tradition Amazons burnt their right breast in order to better fight, however they were usually portrayed with their right breast bare (as in a mosaic at Antioch).
-In this sarcophagus a single amazon holding an axe on her shoulder is shown with her left breast naked, which is not very usual, but can be observed elsewhere e.g. in a statue at Musei Capitolini in Rome (it opens in another window).
+In this sarcophagus a single amazon holding an axe on her shoulder is shown with her left breast naked, which is not very usual, but can be observed elsewhere e.g. in statues in Rome.

 A number of Latin inscriptions making reference to the so-called adoptive emperors (IInd century AD) celebrated improvements which occurred in towns of Troas.
 It was a period during which many facilities (aqueducts, baths, granaries, bridges, etc) were built and statues were erected to the reigning emperors as a sign of loyalty to Rome.